-It seems a bit crazy to think that some people don't take all their annual leave each year.
-We’ve all had days where we’d kill for an extra day off even though our allowance is spent.
+It seems a bit crazy to think that some people don't take all their annual leave entitlement each year.
+We can all think of times we’d kill for an extra day off even though our allowance is spent.

 Should you allow annual leave to carry over into a new year?

 In the UK, employers have no obligation to carry over holiday allowances into a new year.

 Editors note: because of COVID the government has updated regulations to allow annual leave entitlement to be carried over into the next 2 years.

 Normally it’s up to the company to decide, and you'll find 5 days is a typical amount you'll be allowed to carry into the next year.

 At first glance it looks sensible, but it's got downsides.
 It sends a message, "don't worry about taking your holidays, you can do that next year".
 When the reverse is true, you want people to take their annual allowance in the year it's earned.

 A sensible approach would be to consider why people aren't taking their annual leave, and address those underlying issues.

 Why don’t people take all their annual leave entitlement?